life-itself/web3/claims/can-financialize.md

 Art provides another interesting economic case that something is amiss.
 Art generates significant social value, and yet many artists remain poor even as they become reasonably well known.
 At one level we may consider this to be a further failure to internalize externalities, with the positive social impacts of artistic creation not being internalized into the prices artists are paid for their work.
 We can also draw on the Marxian notion of _surplus value extraction_[^7], to point to another economic failure.
 When applied to creative value, this notion lays the blame at the door of the middlemen such as record labels in the music industry, who buy up intellectual property and extract the monetary gains from its consumption while only passing a fraction of this onto the original producers[^8].
 Here, inadequate financialization of value is less an issue of value not being captured, but of a system which does not see it captured by the correct actors.
 One may argue that this is not really a problem of inadequate financialization; in many areas of, for example, the overall music industry, financial value generation does seem to reflect broader social value generation even if this financial value isn’t shared with artists to what many would deem a fair degree.
 However, given discussions of Web3’s power to benefit artists through fairer distribution is treated as a matter of financialization by proponents[^9] we will avoid getting bogged down by semantics and follow in the same vein for our analysis.
 Note here that, whatever one’s view of Marxian economics or the notion of surplus value extraction, the seeming disconnect between the relative impoverishment of many artists and the huge value we attach to art at the social level should be an indicator that something is going wrong with respect to the financialization of this value.

-### P3: Web3 technology is capable of addressing these deficiencies
+### P3: Web3 technology is the route to addressing these deficiencies

 Web3 offers new means of financializing value through tokenization.
 This refers to creating digital representations of value (tokens) on the blockchain.
 The two forms of tokenization which we’ll focus on for this analysis are NFTs and alternative currencies.
 Note, much of the Web3 work around public goods funding is also a matter of financializing their value, however we won’t deal with them here as we give this area its [own analysis elsewhere](https://web3.lifeitself.org/claims/can-solve-public-goods-problem).